apache/airflow/docs/howto/operator/gcp/dataproc.rst

 Dataproc automation helps you create clusters quickly, manage them easily, and save money by turning clusters off when you don't need them.

+For more information about the service visit `Dataproc production documentation <Product documentation <https://cloud.google.com/dataproc/docs/reference>`__

 .. contents::
   :depth: 1